jujubes-taut0/hanabi/README.md

   - Widget pane — configurable stack of data panels on the right; each panel runs a script on an interval and renders its Rich markup output; ships with a built-in agents panel

   Helper
-  - Hanabi helper — opens a dedicated AI session in the hanabi project directory, so any AI CLI (claude, etc.) immediately has full project context.
+  - Hanabi Helper — opens a dedicated AI session in the hanabi project directory, so any AI CLI (claude, etc.) immediately has full project context.
 Use it as a live interactive manual, build custom widgets, or tweak your dashboard through conversation.

 ---